 Sore and red hands and feet

-Tivozanib may cause soreness or redness of the palms of your hands and soles of feet.
+You may get sore and red palms of hands and soles of feet.
 You may also notice stinging or tingling in them.
 The skin may also begin to peel.
 This is called palmar-plantar or hand-foot syndrome.
-It gets better when treatment ends.
+It usually gets better after treatment ends.

-If you feel sick, take small sips of fluids and eat small amounts regularly.
+If you feel sick, take small sips of fluids often and eat small amounts regularly.
 It is important to drink enough fluids.
-If you continue to feel sick, or if you vomit more than once in 24 hours, contact the hospital as soon as possible.
+If you continue to feel sick, or are sick (vomit) more than once in 24 hours, contact the hospital as soon as possible.
 They will give you advice.
 Your doctor or nurse may change the anti-sickness drug to one that works better for you.

 Sore mouth and throat